 The last band of Apache raiders, active in ensuing years under the Chiricahua Warrior Geronimo, was hunted down in 1886 and sent first to Florida, then to Alabama, and finally to the Oklahoma Territory, where they settled among the Kiowa-Apache.

-The White Mountain Apache Tribe is located in the east central region of Arizona, 194 miles northeast of Phoenix.
+The White Mountain Apache Tribe is located in the east-central region of Arizona, 194 miles northeast of Phoenix.
 This group manages the popular Sunrise Park Ski Resort and Fort Apache Timber Company.
-The Tonto <style=”margin-top: 0; margin-bottom: 0″> Apache Reservation was created in 1972 near Payson in eastern Arizona.
+The Tonto Apache Reservation was created in 1972 near Payson in eastern Arizona.
 Within the Tonto National Forest, northeast of Phoenix, the reservation consists of 85 acres, serves about 100 tribal members, and operates a casino.

 The Chiricahua “great mountain” Apache were called such for their former mountain home in Southeast Arizona.
 They, however, called themselves Aiaha.
 The most warlike of the Arizona Indians, their raids extended into New Mexico, southern Arizona, and northern Sonora, Mexico.
-Some of their most noted leaders included among their most noted leaders being Cochise, Victorio, Loco, Chato, Naiche, Bonito, Mangas Coloradas, and Geronimo.
+Some of their most noted leaders were Cochise, Victorio, Loco, Chato, Naiche, Bonito, Mangas Coloradas, and Geronimo.

-The nomadic Chiricahua lived primarily in wickiups, frame huts covered with matting, of bark and brush.
-When they moved on they burned them.
-They were both hunters and gatherers, surviving on berries, nuts and fruits and well as game.
-They horse and mule flesh as delicacies.
+The nomadic Chiricahua lived primarily in wickiups, with frame huts covered with matting, bark, and brush.
+When they moved on, they burned them.
+They were hunters and gatherers, surviving on berries, nuts, fruits, and game.
+They considered horse and mule flesh as delicacies.
 During the summer, they also did limited farming of corn and melon.

-The Chiricahua formed clans and chiefs were chosen for their ability and courage, although there is evidence that chiefship was sometimes hereditary, as in the case of Cochise and his sons, Taza and Naiche.
+The Chiricahua formed clans, and chiefs were chosen for their ability and courage.
+However, there is evidence that chiefship was sometimes hereditary, as in the case of Cochise and his sons, Taza and Naiche.